w3c/p2p-webtransport/explainer.md

 - Sending game state with minimal latency to server in many small, unreliable, out-of-order messages at a regular interval

-- Receiving state pushed from server (such as notifications)
+- Receiving messages pushed from server (such as notifications)

+- Requesting over HTTP and receiving media pushed out-of-order and unreliably over the same network connection

 ## Proposed solutions

 1. A set of of generic transport mixins that can be provided by any transport,